How to Use this Website

 If you are a clinician, a doctor or prescriber of TMS for patient care, CLICK HERE to register to start using the TMSWorkbook with your patients.

 It is simple and easy to register to use the TMSWorkbook.com as a technician once the clinician you work with is registered.

-As a technician you complete the short registration process, once.
-The supervising clinician you work with will approve your access to the website so that you may monitor patient participation and help improve their outcomes.
+As a technician, you complete the short registration process, once.
+The supervising clinician you work with will approve your access to the website so that you may monitor patient participation and help improve patient outcomes.

-During the few minutes it takes to register you will provide contact information.
-Once you are registered you can receive access to the TMSWorkbook.com materials, once an access code has been purchased for a patient.
+During the few minutes which it takes to register, you will provide contact information.
+Once you are registered you can review patient access to the TMSworkbook.com materials (when at least one patient is registered).

-You can register once your supervising clinician is registered by going to the “REGISTRATION” Tab and selecting “Technician Registration.”
+You can register AFTER your supervising clinician is registered by going to the “REGISTRATION” tab and selecting “Technician Registration.”

 As a Patient

 If you have been directed to our website by your clinician, you should have been given an access code or told how to register by your clinician or TMS technician.